| Title: | Splitting a Count Matrix into Independent Folds |

 If NULL, then Poisson count splitting will be performed.
 Otherwise, this parameter should be a vector of non-negative numbers whose length is equal to the number of columns of |

-is set to NULL, this function performs the Poisson count splitting methodology outlined in
+When the argument overdisps is set to NULL, this function performs the Poisson count splitting methodology outlined in

 Neufeld et al. (2022).
 With this setting, the folds of data are independent only if the original data were drawn from a Poisson distribution.